HUCKLEBERRY RAKES

 IDAHO REAL ESTATE INVESTOR

-LOVES HUCKLEBERRY PICKERS!
+LOVES HUCKLEBERRY RAKES!

 Roy Baldwin